DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Rule 123.
 An applicant for a doctor of medicine license who graduated from a medical

-school inside the United States or Canada shall satisfy the requirements of the code and
+school inside the United States or Canada shall satisfy the requirements of the code, the

-the administrative rules promulgated under the code, as well as all the following
+rules promulgated under the code, and all the following requirements:

 (a) Provide the required fee and a completed application on a form provided by the